-Location: / /

-1) Is it acceptable for youth to use commercial tobacco in the community?

-2) Is it acceptable for adults to use commercial tobacco in the community?
+Location: Date:// 1) Is it acceptable for youth to use commercial tobacco in the community?
+Ves No 2) Is it acceptable for adults to use commercial tobacco in the community?
 3) Is commercial tobacco use allowed at this location?

-- ♦ Yes

-- \diamond No (skip to Q.5)

-- ♦ I don't know

-4) Do you see people using commercial tobacco at this location?
+Ves No (skip to Q.5) I don't know 4) Do you see people using commercial tobacco at this location?

-- ♦ Yes (skip to Q.8) - \diamond No (skip to Q.10)

 5) If commercial tobacco use is not allowed at this location, is there a designated smoking area?

-- ♦ Yes

-- ♦ No

-- ♦ I don't know

-6) If commercial tobacco use is not allowed at this location, are signs posted?

-7) Do you see people using commercial tobacco beyond signage?
+6) If commercial tobacco use is not allowed at this location, are signs posted? ♦ Yes ♦ No 7) Do you see people using commercial tobacco beyond signage?

-- ♦ Yes - \diamond No (skip to Q.10)

 8) Who do you see using commercial tobacco products?
 (Check all that apply.)

-- ♦ Elders

-- ♦ Adults

-- ♦ Youth

 9) Which tobacco products are being used?
 (Check all that apply.)

-- ♦ Cigarette

-- ♦ Cigar

-- ♦ Chew/Snuff/Snus

-- ♦ E-cigarette/Hookah Pen/Vape Pen/Mod Box/JUUL
+Cigarette Cigar Chew/Snuff/Snus E-cigarette/Hookah Pen/Vape Pen/Mod Box/JUUL

-♦ Other - please specify:

-10) Do you smell cigarette smoke?

-♦ Yes

-♦ No

-11) Are ash trays located...

-- ♦ At the no smoking/ no commercial tobacco use sign(s)

-- ♦ At the building entrance(s)

-- \diamond No ash tray(s)

-12) Do you see cigarette butts?

-- ♦ 1-10

-- ♦ 11-25

-- \diamond $\;$ Too many to count

-- $\diamond \quad \text{No cigarette butts} \\$

-14) Would you feel comfortable asking a person using commercial tobacco to stop?

-If yes, please briefly describe the situation:

-Please provide any additional comments you may have:
+♦ Other - please specify: 10) Do you smell cigarette smoke?
+11) Are ash trays located 12) Do you see cigarette butts? \$\lambda\$ 1-10 \$\lambda\$ 11-25 \$\lambda\$ Too many to count \$\lambda\$ No cigarette butts 14) Would you feel comfortable asking a person using commercial tobacco to stop?
+Ves No If yes, please briefly describe the situation: Please provide any additional comments you may have: